nbicocchi/learn-microservices/modules/resiliency/slides/1 - Resiliency.md

 ### One Thread Per Request Design Pattern

-In this model, when a client sends a request to a server (e.g., via HTTP), the server creates or assigns a dedicated thread to handle that request.
-The thread is responsible for executing the necessary operations (e.g., database queries, computations) and preparing the response to send back to the client.
-These are often **I/O-bound operations** that can take some time to complete.

-During these I/O operations, the thread is **blocked**, meaning it cannot proceed with the next steps until the operation is finished.
-While blocked, the thread remains in a **waiting state**, simply consuming system resources without doing any actual work.
-[Spring Boot Starter Web](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-web) is the key starter dependency to enable this traditional paradigm.
+In this model, when a service (*Service A*) sends a request to another service (*Service B*), it assigns a dedicated thread to handle that request.
+The thread is mainly responsible for waiting the response.
+This thread remains in a **waiting state**, simply consuming resources without doing any actual work.
+[Spring Boot Starter Web](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-web) is the starter dependency to enable this behaviour.

 ![](images/one-thread-request-pattern.webp)

-This is problematic for the following reasons:
+When the number of parallel requests increases significantly, the following issues may arise:

 1. **Memory Consumption**: Even though the thread is waiting and not using CPU resources, it still occupies memory (1MB each approximately), which increases with the number of concurrent requests.

 2. **Thread Pool Saturation**: If many threads are simultaneously waiting for I/O to complete, the thread pool can become exhausted or saturated (see `server.tomcat.threads.max` property).
 When no free threads are available, the system may queue incoming requests, leading to increased response times, or even reject new requests altogether (**DoS**).

 3. **Resource Inefficiency**: Having a large number of threads that are mostly idle (waiting for I/O) leads to inefficient use of system resources.
-The system could be using the available CPU and memory more effectively to handle more requests or perform useful work, but instead, these resources are tied up by threads in a waiting state.
+The system uses CPU resources to manage waiting threads instead of performing useful work.

 ### Reactive Programming as a Solution

 Instead of dedicating one thread per request, reactive applications handle requests via event-driven models.
 Operations that would typically block a thread (such as waiting for I/O) are handled asynchronously.
 When a response is ready (e.g., when data from a database becomes available), a callback mechanism resumes the computation.
 [Spring Boot Starter WebFlux](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-webflux) is the key starter dependency to enable the reactive paradigm.
 Take a look at [Quarkus](https://quarkus.io/) as an example of a fully-reactive microservices framework.
+[Twisted](https://twisted.org/) is another example written in Python.

 ![](images/reactor-pattern.webp)